splunk/observability-workshop/docs/resources/index.md

 # Additional Splunk for DevOps Resources

 Below are helpful resources about Splunk and the DevOps use case.
-Topics covered are Observability Cloud, VictorOps, OpenTelemetry, Observability and Incident Response.
+Topics covered are Observability Cloud, Splunk On-Call, OpenTelemetry, Observability and Incident Response.

 ## Documentation